xcp-ng/xcp-ng-org/docs/README.md

 XCP-ng is a high performance enterprise level virtualization platform with a rich ecosystem.

-Based on XenServer, it's the result of massive cooperation between individuals and companies, to deliver a product without limits.
+Originally based on [XenServer](https://xenserver.org/) (now [Citrix Hypervisor](https://www.citrix.com/products/citrix-hypervisor/)), it's the result of massive cooperation between individuals and companies, to deliver a product without limits.
 No restrictions on features and every bit available on GitHub!

 Visit the main website to learn more: [https://xcp-ng.org](https://xcp-ng.org)